MashedAlu/Skin-Cancer-Detection/README.md

 Prediction and detection of Skin Cancer types using Vision Transformers and VGG-16

 The models used are:
-VGG-16 : CNN using 16 layers of 2x2 Convolutional filters.
+- VGG-16 : CNN using 16 layers of 2x2 Convolutional filters.
 Lightweight but powerful
-Swin Transformer : Lightweight transformer using Self-Attention Windows.
+- Swin Transformer : Lightweight transformer using Self-Attention Windows.
-Vision Transformer :
+- Vision Transformer : Basic Vision Transformer with GRAD-Cam for explainability

+All data was preprocessed and augmented to simulate real, worst-case scenarios

 ## Dataset
 The dataset was a modified version of HAM10000 Dataset, with 10,017 images of lesions